DeaDHackS/Evil-Shock/README.md

 In further version more injections points will be added.

+# System Supported:
+Linux and Windows!
+Make sure if running on windows to not remove the nc file, since it contains the nc.exe which allow you to backdoor a server.
+On linux make sure to have netcat installed.

 # Screenshots / Examples
 # Bind Shell / Auto-Point-Injection:
 ![BindShell Example](https://i.imgur.com/9dVjdQu.png)